PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 now has positive, multiple-match, legacy-adapter, rejection, idempotence, collision, malformed-signature, and architecture characterization.
 Resume by correcting its four strict xfails without changing valid candidate order, statistics, production call boundaries, or artifacts.
-Create the internal permutation only for a committed legacy-adapter plan, choose a collision-safe validated constant, and validate rank-four output metadata before the first edge mutation.
-Do not extract the owner until those corrections are green.
+That correction is now
+complete: metadata and adapter planning precede mutation, permutation creation is lazy and collision-safe, and all four xfails are green.
+One newly isolated strict xfail remains for duplicate planning when the same legacy consumer uses the Mul output in two input slots.
+Deduplicate consumer operator indices while preserving first-observed order, turn that fixture green, and only then extract the corrected owner.
 No broad conversion sweep is implied by this checkpoint.